-Her work is also frequently taught and has been written about in prominent academic journals and authoritative guides, including Aztlán: A Journal of Chicano Studies, The Cambridge Companion to the Literature of the American West, The Routledge Companion to Latino/a Literature, and the Historical Dictionary of U.S. Latino Literature.
+Her work is frequently taught and has been written about in prominent academic journals and authoritative guides, including Aztlán: A Journal of Chicano Studies, The Cambridge Companion to the Literature of the American West, The Routledge Companion to Latino/a Literature, and the Historical Dictionary of U.S. Latino Literature.

 Lemus graduated summa cum laude and Phi Beta Kappa from the University of California at Irvine (History, B.A.), earned an MFA in Creative Writing from the California Institute of the Arts, and was a Graduate Opportunity Fellowship Program (GOFP) Fellow at the UCLA Graduate School of Education & Information Studies.
+She was also awarded a fellowship at the Bread Loaf Writers’ Conference.

 She has been an Assistant Professor at California State University, San Bernardino, a Visiting Professor at Pitzer College, Affiliate Faculty at Antioch University’s MFA in Creative Writing Program, adjunct faculty at the UCLA Extension Writers’ Program and The New School, and a kindergarten teacher in urban Los Angeles.